lillianedwards/README-Generator/output/README.md

 ## 6. Questions

-Here is my GitHub Link: [https://github.com/lillianedwards](https://github.com/lillianedwards) If you need to contact me: Please email me at the address below.
+Here is my GitHub Link: [https://github.com/lillianedwards](https://github.com/lillianedwards) If you need to contact me: If you need to contact me: Please email me at the address below.
 You can email me at: lillian.edwards63@gmail.com

 #